World's First Glow in the Dark Ice Cream Invented

 They’ve re-invented ice cream in every which way from creating savory olive oil flavors to bringing back old-fashioned soda fountains/ice cream parlors, so why not make your favorite frozen treat glow in the dark?

-That’s exactly what Charlie Henry, owner of the England-based “Lick Me I’m Delicious” ice cream company set out to do.
-Henry, inventor of the ice cream fire extinguisher and the soup washing machine, has now invented the world’s first glow in the dark ice cream, which is made with synthetically-engineered jellyfish luminescence.
+That’s exactly what Charlie Harry Francis, owner of the England-based “Lick Me I’m Delicious” ice cream company set out to do.
+Francis inventor of the ice cream fire extinguisher and the soup washing machine, has now invented the world’s first glow in the dark ice cream, which is made with synthetically-engineered jellyfish luminescence.

-According to Henry, the ice cream will be completely edible, although it will taste a bit salty since they had to amp up the pH level to make the ice cream actually glow.
-Thus far, Henry has made his glowing ice cream in vanilla, lemon, and lobster flavor.
+According to Francis, the ice cream will be completely edible, although it will taste a bit salty since they had to amp up the pH level to make the ice cream actually glow.
+Thus far, Francis has made his glowing ice cream in vanilla, lemon, and lobster flavor.

 The ice cream will be available for sale in about a year once they company has perfected the luminary recipe and made it safe for consumption.